How To Wholesale Real Estate In Arkansas: Step-By-Step (2024)

 Wholesaling real estate is a practice that involves scouting a deal on behalf of a real estate investor and earning a fee by selling them the contract.

 House flippers and rental property investors are always looking for homes they can buy at a discount and rehab to sell at market value or rent out to tenants.
-But finding deals and negotiating prices is often time-consuming, and if they have too many projects on their plate already, they may decide to work with a wholesaler who can help find properties for them to flip.
+However, learning how to buy foreclosed homes in Arkansas and negotiating prices is often time-consuming, and if they have too many projects on their plate already, they may decide to work with a wholesaler who can help find properties for them to flip.

 A wholesaler's job is to go out and find distressed properties, contact the owner and get the home under contract at a rock bottom price.
 Distressed properties are typically in foreclosure, or the owner is underwater with taxes and maintenance and can no longer keep up with the bills.